 Prohibition effectively ended wine production in the United States and the market for Howell Mountain's superior wines collapsed.
 Although Prohibition ended in 1933, the damage was already done.
 A few Howell Mountain wineries attempted to start up again, but none succeeded.
 Ultimately the wineries were left empty and the region became home to numerous "ghost" wineries.
 A half-century went by, and in 1974, former oilman Bill Smith acquired the "ghost" La Jota Vineyard Co. and planted vines on the estate.
 Eight years later, in 1982, the revived La Jota winery was officially bonded.
 In 2005, California wine pioneer Jess Jackson and his wife Barbara Banke purchased La Jota.

-Today, the winery proudly carries on the century-old La Jota Vineyard Co. winemaking tradition, producing small lots of mountain Cabernet Sauvignon, Merlot, and Cabernet Franc.
+Today, the winery proudly carries on the century-old La Jota Vineyard Co. winemaking tradition, producing small lots of mountain Cabernet Sauvignon, Merlot, Cabernet Franc, and Chardonnay.

 There are 28 acres planted across three estate vineyards, each with its own distinct personality.
 The Hill vineyard is the highest, sunny and steep.
 The Meadow vineyard is the largest, and the Winery Block vineyard sits next to the original 19th century stone winery.
 The Winery Block is planted with St. George rootstock, and comprised of unique, phylloxera-resistant Cabernet Franc vines that date back over 40 years.